jov-ahn/DME-Assg2/README.md

 - Allows reading of hotel room statuses, such as occupied, empty or cleaning
 - Allows reading of staff list, including their name, role and work hours
 - Allows reading of inventory item count, categorised into Toiletries & Food & Beverages ( FNB )
+   - Progress bar matches up with item count based on percentage calculated of current items from original count
 - Be alerted whenever a certain item is running low in inventory count
 - Securely Log In & Out with a customised username & password
 - Be able to Create, Update & Delete all data such as inventory item count & staff list that synchronises with database / api